1 – Can it be repaired?

-In the case of wooden furniture, there are a number of options for repairing damaged surfaces.
+In the case of wooden furniture, there are several options for repairing damaged surfaces.
 For leather items like sofas, some tips for overcoming holes and burns can be found here.
+There are many helpful tutorials on YouTube that share the step-by-step process of repairing your old furniture.
 Tears and damage to upholstery, especially those caused by pets, can similarly be patched or mended.
 And here are ways to deal with a sagging couch.

 # 2 – Can it be given a new lease of life?

 Reupholstery is not just about overcoming damage.
 If you’re thinking about getting new furniture mainly for aesthetic reasons, why not consider options for transforming it to match your tastes.
 Reupholstery involves stripping a piece of furniture down to its frame and rebuilding it according to a specified design.

 As mentioned, such services aren’t cheap, which means that oftentimes the cost of buying a new item is less than reupholstering an existing piece.
 On the plus side, however, you’ll get to inject a bit of your own personality and style into the furniture, and end up owning a one of a kind creation.

 Reupholstery is most often considered by those looking to hold on to an antique piece or one with sentimental value.
 So if you have the budget for it, here are some things to consider before you reupholster.
 If you live in Toronto, you may want to check out blogTO’s list of top 10 furniture upholstery shops.

 # 3 – Can you find a new home for it?